-Anal pain — pain in and around your anus or rectum (perianal region) — is a common complaint.
-Although most causes of anal pain are benign, the pain itself can be severe because of the many nerve endings in the perianal region.
+Anal pain is pain in and around the anus or rectum, also called the perianal region.
+Anal pain is a common complaint.
+Although most causes of anal pain aren't serious, the pain itself can be severe because of the many nerve endings in the perianal region.

 The causes of anal pain usually can be easily diagnosed.
-Anal pain usually can be treated with over-the-counter pain relievers and hot water soaks (sitz baths).
+Anal pain usually can be treated with nonprescription pain relievers and hot water soaks, also called sitz baths.

 Causes of anal pain include:

 - Anal fissure (a small tear in the lining of the anal canal)